shenweichen/DeepCTR/docs/source/Model_Methods.md

 **Returns**

-A `History` object.
+- A `History` object.
 Its `History.history` attribute is a record of training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable).

 **Raises**

-RuntimeError: If the model was never compiled.
+- **RuntimeError**: If the model was never compiled.
 ValueError: In case of mismatch between the provided input data and what the model expects.

 ## evaluate